GHV2: Background and development

-In early September 2001, media reported that Madonna had recorded two songs, "Sex Makes the World Go Round" and "Veronica Electronica", to be included on the forthcoming greatest hits album.
+In early September 2001, media reported that Madonna had recorded two songs, "Sex Makes the World Go Round" and "Veronica Electronica", to be included on a forthcoming greatest hits album.
 The last title was from an unreleased remix album in collaboration with William Orbit.
 It was also reported that the album would be titled The Immaculate Collection 2.
-However, both the title and new songs rumors were proven false.
-After the final show of Madonna's Drowned World Tour on September 15, 2001, MTV News confirmed that the singer had planned to release a greatest hits album in November 2001.
-On October 4, 2001, Maverick Records eventually announced the track list of GHV2 as well as its official release date.
+However, both the title and new song rumors were proven false.
+After the final show of Madonna's Drowned World Tour on September 15, 2001, MTV News confirmed that the singer planned to release a greatest hits album in November 2001.
+On October 4, 2001, Maverick Records announced the track list of GHV2 as well as its official release date.
 The album coincided with the release of the DVD/VHS video album of the tour.

-A sequel to her first greatest hits album, The Immaculate Collection (1990), GHV2 included fifteen singles released during Madonna's second decade in the recording industry, starting from "Erotica" (1992) to "What It Feels Like for a Girl" (2001).
+A sequel to her first greatest hits album, The Immaculate Collection (1990), GHV2 included fifteen singles released during Madonna's second decade in the recording industry, spanning "Erotica" (1992) to "What It Feels Like for a Girl" (2001).
 Unlike the former release, GHV2 did not feature any new material.
 In an interview with BBC's Jo Whiley, Madonna spoke about the selection of the tracks stating, "I like 'Fever', alright.
 But you know, the thing is they had to have listening power for me.
 I had to be able to listen to them five times in a row and think this is really good, this is a well written song, it's really well produced."
 She also added that "If you listen to the record, you can really see my evolution as a singer, songwriter, and, more important, a human being."
 Madonna felt that because it was a "greatest hits", it should only contain previously released hit songs.
 Several of her popular singles of that period were excluded from the album.
 Despite being a worldwide number-one hit in 2000, "American Pie" was not included because Madonna had regretted putting it on her eighth studio album, Music (2000).
 "It was something a certain record company executive twisted my arm into doing, but it didn't belong on the album so now it's being punished...
-My gut told me not to [put the song on Music], but I did it and then I regretted it so just for that reason it didn't deserve a place on GHV2." she said.
+My gut told me not to [put the song on Music], but I did it and then I regretted it so just for that reason it didn't deserve a place on GHV2," she said.
 Other notable exclusions were "This Used to Be My Playground", "Rain", "I'll Remember" and "You'll See"—all of which had been included on her ballads compilation Something to Remember (1995).
-"Fever" was included on early test pressings but did not make it onto the final release.